 When we started Contributor in 2008, people compared fashion to a dinner at a fast food restaurant.
-We didn’t think we were there quite yet, even though the industry cut corners to move forward as fast as possible, leaving behind the true interaction and exchanges between people.
+We didn’t think we were there quite yet, even though the industry cut corners to move forward as fast as possible, leaving behind the true interaction between people.
 We believed in the importance of the basics of atelier work, of how sharing your creativity with others can lead to overturning your world and pointing you in new directions.

-The photographs of the 20th century would function as memories in a frame or an album.
-The digital image on the other hand doesn’t really exist; it’s just a series of letters and numbers.
-The development of digital technology means that the photograph is no longer fixated in time, as it was in the era of Roland Barthes’ analyses of the analogue image.
-At the time of his death in 1980, Barthes had just finished writing Camera Lucida.
-Barthes’ starting point for the autobiography was a photograph of his mother as a young girl in a winter garden.
+The photographs of the 20th century would function as memories in a frame or an album, whereas the digital image doesn’t really exist; it’s just a series of letters and numbers.
+The development of digital technology means that the photograph is no longer fixated in time, as it was in the era of Roland Barthes’ critical analyses of the analogue image.
+When Barthes suddenly died in 1980, he had just finished writing his autobiography “Camera Lucida”.
+The starting point was a photograph of his mother as a young girl in a winter garden.
 “She is dead and she’s going to die,” was Barthes’ description of the feeling of looking at a photograph of someone who has since died but in the image is frozen in time, very much alive.
 The camera always captures a moment that is forever lost, and Barthes emphasized the link between the analogue, chemically developed photograph and death.
-But one can’t help but wonder: had Barthes received the impulse to write Camera Lucida if he had first had to find the photograph of his mother on one of his hard drives?
+Would Barthes had the impulse to write “Camera Lucida” if he had first had to find the photograph on one of his hard drives?